 Mindfulness meditation has demonstrated in a few studies that with regular practice, it can help one regulate and manage their emotions a lot better.
 When practiced with other forms of mindfulness, it can help those who struggle to keep their emotions in check.

-Through a regular meditation practice, people can increase the levels of serotonin and dopamine in their bodies, and thus create euphoria-inducing states by simply meditating.
+Through regular meditation practice, people can increase the levels of serotonin and dopamine in their bodies, and thus create euphoria-inducing states by simply meditating.
 These are the same parts of the brain that are activated during sexual activities, listening to music, and even taking drugs.

 53. Decrease in apathy